Build

 Setting Up Your ReactJS Text Editor

-Next we need to set the configuration for he editor, where the Document ID or Namespace becomes essential in maintaining the document's integrity.
+Next we need to set the configuration for editor, where the Document ID or Namespace becomes essential in maintaining the document's integrity.
 This is the ID that will be used to transmit CRDT events, like the keystrokes on a keyboard, and any edits to the document such as bold styling.
 Make sure you set the namespace to the document ID.
 Each namespace will hold the document state.

 Styling Your Editor and Adding Lexical Features